7 cell phone financing options in Canada

 Leasing plans

-While this route is less common, some carriers allow you to lease a phone for 2 years.
+While this route is less common, some carriers allow you to lease a phone for two years.
 It works a lot like buying a phone, but you won’t ever own the phone outright.
 You’ll need to make monthly payments and then trade it in at the end of your term.

 Pros